Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 That's the ligament.
 This one's the ligament, right?
 You want to take it out on that side of the SNaP.

-Yeah, you can travel back.
+Mm hmm, yeah, you can travel back.
 Yep.
-Alright.
-You can SNaP those two.
+Mm hmm.
+All right, you can SNaP those two.
 Go to the other side.
+Mm hmm.

 Just don't get the bladder.
 Obviously.
-I mean, you're not going to get the bladder, but - Yeah.
-You're fine.
+Right, I mean not get the bladder, but - yeah, you're fine.
+Mm hmm.

-You can do it right in the corner.
-It seems like - it's funny, this side's, like - tethered.
+Yep, you can do it right in the corner, it seems like more is - it's funny, this side's like - tethered.

 Well, her peritoneum's right there.